ZhaoYu-Lab/ASE-2025/README.md

 |   11  |   0.251451717   |   0.290002731   |
 |   12  |   0.245410281   |   0.332676078   |

+### Greenness Metrics
+To comprehensively evaluate the greenness, we adopt four widely used metrics: training throughput, GPU memory usage during training, inference latency, and final model storage size.
+These metrics reflect both the efficiency of the training process and the environmental cost of real-world deployment.
+These four are also commonly used metrics in related fields, which can achieve exhaustive evaluations of greenness in actual deployment.

+Training throughput measures how quickly data can be processed during training.
+Higher throughput reduces training time, leading to lower energy consumption and carbon emissions.
+The unit is example/second in this paper.

+GPU memory usage indicates the hardware footprint during training.
+Models requiring less memory can be trained on smaller, more energy-efficient GPUs, thereby reducing both electricity and cooling costs.
+The unit is MB in this paper.

+Inference latency is critical in deployment, especially on edge devices or in real-time systems.
+Lower latency implies faster response and reduced power usage per inference task.
+The unit is second in this paper.

+Model storage size determines the resources needed for storing and transferring the model.
+Smaller models are easier to deploy across platforms and consume less disk space and bandwidth.
+The unit is MB in this paper.

 If you have any questions, you can leave a message.